sils/sils-io-3/p_startups.md

 permalink: /startups/
 ---

 Over time, I've built or helped build a number of companies.
-Here's a listing of some of the companies I've built.
+Here's a listing of the companies that are most important to me and my history.

 ## [FounderBlocks](https://founderblocks.io/)